 Because of these factors, you should aim to understand how best to respond to the exam environment you face.
 There are techniques for approaching exams effectively, from general strategies, like developing an in-depth understanding of what the exam is designed to test and revising effectively, to specific tactics to organise your time in the exam and minimise and cope with stress.
 The resources found below will help with all of these.

-See the SSiD Exam webpages and watch their Dos and Don'ts video below for more information:
+Visit the SSiD Exam webpages and watch their Dos and Don'ts video for more information.
+Explore the tabs blow for strategies on using your time in an exam, essay-based exams and multiple choice exams:

 How do you use your time in an exam?